mertkaradayi/redflag/README.md

 # RedFlag

-RedFlag monitors new Sui smart-contract deployments, persists on-chain metadata to Supabase, runs Gemini-powered risk analysis, and presents the results in a React 19 dashboard.
+RedFlag monitors new Sui smart-contract deployments, persists on-chain metadata to Supabase, runs AI-powered risk analysis via OpenRouter, and presents the results in a React 19 dashboard.

 ## Monorepo Layout